 Alibag or Alibaug is a popular town cum tourist destination located in Maharashtra.
-The scenic beauty of the place has also earned it a title of ‘mini-Goa’.
+The scenic beauty of the place has also earned it the title of ‘Mini-Goa’.
 Serene beaches, ancient temples, and historic forts make the town one of the most visited places by tourists in Maharashtra.
 Alibaug is a coastal settlement and headquarters of the Raigad district.

 Historically the place was inhabited by Bene Israeli Jews.
 Legends have it that a Bene Israeli named Ali was a rich man who resided here and he had many coconut and mango gardens.
 Due to this, the locals started calling him ‘Alichi bagh’ or ‘Alibaug’ which meant Ali’s gardens, and this is how the place got named.